 Another pregnancy related skin concern (although not exclusively) is the sudden development of melasma.
 Melasma refers to areas of dark spots and discolorations on your cheeks, forehead and even chest.
 While you can develop them anytime, pregnant women are more susceptible to developing them because of, you guessed it, hormone changes.
 Sometimes, these patches disappear after pregnancy, but in many cases, they can linger for years after.
 Microneedling can treat patches of melasma effectively and painlessly.
 By creating tiny, unnoticeable injuries in the skin, the cells are signaled to produce collagen and send for healing white blood cells to repair the damage.
 When this happens, new skin is created and the melasma damage fades faster than it would without microneedling treatment.

 Pregnancy is a journey not just for you, but for your body and your skin.
 Your body is rapidly changing, growing and preparing to bring life into the world.
 The changes your skin will endure as part of the growth process are, for the most part, totally treatable and manageable with a strong at-home skincare routine.
 Microneedling and applying targeted, yet gentle, skincare will create lasting, clinically proven results to keep skin looking firm, smooth and healthy.
-If you have any concerns about introducing new products or ingredients into your routine while pregnant or nursing, we always advise checking with your doctor.
+If you have any concerns about introducing new products or ingredients into your skin care routine during pregnancy or nursing, we always advise checking with your doctor.
 But as a general rule, if you establish a good routine to take care of your skin, it will take care of you.